cml2377/Coronacation/README.md

 This area is dominated by [Nextdoor](https://nextdoor.com/), Facebook Groups, and smaller alternatives like [Rooster](https://therooster.co/).

 ### Technologies Used
 MERN Stack
 UIKit
+SAS
 Motion-X for animation
 React Toastify for notifications
-Requires a messaging/posting method in the app so users can pm sensitive data to each other.
+- Requires a messaging/posting method in the app so users can pm sensitive data to each other.
+Tru.ly API
+- For age verification

 #### Contributors

-Crystal Ly, Josh Kuruvilla, Kimi Inglet, Mags Kiefer, Z Naddaf, Brianna McCray, and Anthony Garza
+Crystal Ly, Josh Kuruvilla, Kimi Inglet, Mags Kiefer, Z Naddaf, Leo Lopez, Brianna McCray, Justin Wofford, Dan Fenichel, and Anthony Garza